aut0maticjack/lazyweb/Classic-Mac.md

 Some games were later ported elsewhere, but released first on the Mac:

+* [Myst](https://macintoshgarden.org/games/myst) - the famous flick-screen puzzle adventure started on the Mac, as a HyperCard stack
 * [SimCity](https://macintoshgarden.org/games/simcity) - I never expected it to look this great in black-and-white
 * [Balance of Power](https://macintoshgarden.org/games/balance-of-power) and [1990 Edition](https://macintoshgarden.org/games/balance-of-power-the-1990-edition) - cold war geopolitical simulator by Chris Crawford
 * [Exile: Escape from the Pit](https://macintoshgarden.org/games/exile-escape-from-the-pit) - fantastic RPG which I later played on Windows, remade (twice) as the modern [Avernum](https://store.steampowered.com/app/208400/Avernum_Escape_From_the_Pit/) series